CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 <details>
 <summary><b>Why an explicit <code>no_weapon</code> class instead of treating those objects as background?</b></summary>
 <br>
 Unlabeled background provides no gradient about <i>why</i> a phone is not a pistol.
 An explicit negative class supervises the decision boundary directly (following Bhatti et al.'s <i>Not-Pistol</i> class, which reduced both FP and FN).
 It is deliberately the hardest class in the dataset (mAP@50 = 0.689) — and the one where the proposed model gains most (+11.6% mAP@50, +16.4% Recall).
+Annotated examples are in <a href="./DatasetExamples"><code>DatasetExamples/</code></a>.
 </details>

 <details>